 - Opportunity to intercede to prevent written complaints

 - Quality assurance to ensure customer expectations have been fulfilled

 - Raised awareness of ‘The Voice of the Customer’

 Gallagher learns to act on feedback to improve retention

 Gallagher is one of the world’s largest insurance brokerage, risk management and consulting firms, operating in the UK through a national network of 61 locations.
-Gallagher seek to form lifelong partnerships with clients and underwriters which, when combined with world class data and analytics, helps customers grow.
-They were looking for a Customer Experience programme that would define feedback and to improve renewal rates.
+Their goal is to seek to form lifelong partnerships with clients and underwriters which, when combined with world-class data and analytics, helps customers grow.
+They were looking for a Customer Experience programme that would define feedback to improve renewal rates.

-First engaging with CXCO in 2016, Gallagher used the IIC assessment evaluate their client relationships against the 16 themes in the IIC model.
+First engaging with CXCO in 2016, Gallagher used the IIC assessment to evaluate their client relationships against the16 themes in the IIC model.